alexa-samples/alexa-smarthome/sample_backend/docs/005-setup-link-skill-smarthome.md

 <span style="color:#ccc">5.2.2</span> Click **Your Skills** from the top right of the section.

-<span style="color:#ccc">5.2.3</span> Locate your Sample Smart Home Skill in the list of skills and click on it.
+<span style="color:#ccc">5.2.3</span> Locate your Sample Smart Home Skill in the list of skills in the _DEV SKILLS_ section and click on it.

 ![Smart Home Skill Example](img/5.2.3-smart-home-skill.png "Smart Home Skill Example")